Macrometacorp/docs/docs/queryworkers/query-workers.md

 Each query worker functions as an endpoint.
 Query workers exist on the GeoFabric level along with other data like collections and documents.

+Query workers can be used as sources for [stream workers](../cep/).
+For more information, refer to [Query Worker as Source](../cep/source/query-worker-source).

 ## Create a New Query Worker

 When you save a query, it becomes a query worker.